rustyrussell/pettycoin/README.md

 * Send test coins from the bitcoin network to the prototype gateway at `muQY1RFhzu2exJj4wihqfotzDDztS1ieZv` (only if you control the sending address!)

-* Run your own gateway (see [docs/RUNNING-A-GATEWAY.md](https://github.com/rustyrussell/pettycoin/blob/master/docs/RUNNING-A-GATEWAY.md).
+* Run your own gateway (see [doc/RUNNING-A-GATEWAY.md](https://github.com/rustyrussell/pettycoin/blob/master/doc/RUNNING-A-GATEWAY.md)).

-* **COMING SOON** Create and monitor a simple test wallet.
+* Create and monitor a simple test wallet (see [doc/DUMB-WALLET.md](https://github.com/rustyrussell/pettycoin/blob/master/doc/DUMB-WALLET.md)).

 You can see some examples by looking at [test/standalone/simple_inject.sh](https://github.com/rustyrussell/pettycoin/blob/master/test/standalone/simple_inject.sh).